bausano/multi-agent-system/mc-adapter/README.md

 The `entities` property can have at most 10 vectors.
 Each of the vectors represent a nearby entity.
 Each entity is then represented with 7 numbers which include information about username (hashed), health, position, velocity and distance to the bot.

+The `reward` property is a single number which tracks how much reward has the bot received since the last time a state update message was broadcast.

 The frequency at which the state update is configurable with `STATE_UPDATE_INTERVAL_MS`.

-TODO: apply an action, broadcast a reward, respawn
+TODO: apply an action, respawn

 ### Error message
 To let the client know that something went wrong, the server sends `error` message.